 Aquamarine Jewelry Gifts

-Aquamarine is a type of beryl that shines with a light and soulful blue hue.
+Aquamarine is a type of beryl that shines with light and soulful blue hue.
 A perfect birthstone for March, the Aquamarine creates a beautiful accent to spring and summer wardrobes.
 Very appropriately, its name comes from the Latin word “aqua,” which means water, and “marina,” which means the sea.
-It comes in large variety of sizes, but larger stones tend to have more vibrant colors.
+It comes in a large variety of sizes, but larger stones tend to have more vibrant colors.

 The cool, tranquil aquamarine is said to help wearers remain calm, clear their minds and build courage.
 It is often used as an aid in meditation and it is not uncommon to give aquamarine jewelry as a wedding anniversary gift too!
+May we suggest an aquamarine ring?

 SHOP AQUAMARINE JEWELRY